gaorlov/serializer/README.md

-# Serializer
+# Serializers

 [![Build Status](https://travis-ci.org/gaorlov/serializer.svg?branch=master)](https://travis-ci.org/gaorlov/serializer)

-This is an attempt at a simple Python port of [ActiveModel::Serializer](https://github.com/rails-api/active_model_serializers).
+This is an attempt at a simple Python port of [ActiveModel::Serializers](https://github.com/rails-api/active_model_serializers).
 It's a bit minimal at the moment, but any contributions are welcome.

+## Installation

+All you have to do is run:

+    $ pip install serializers

 ## Usage